eleemosynator/writeups/white_rabbit/readme.md

 White Rabbit CrackMe
 ====
+It's easier to follow this write-up if you open up IDA and use the screenshots as guides to points of interest.
+It's a good idea to name symbols as you go through and I give several suggestions for symbol names throughout the text, however most of the screenshots are from a fresh IDA session so that they can be used independently.

-Thanks to [@hasherezade](https://twitter.com/hasherezade) and [Grant Willcox](https://twitter.com/tekwiz123) for the crackme
+Thanks to [@hasherezade](https://twitter.com/hasherezade) and [Grant Willcox](https://twitter.com/tekwizz123) for the crackme.

 Tools
 --
 - [IDA Pro][IDA]: Indispensible
 - [CFF Explorer Suite][CFF]: Very good PE explorer
-- Python: for general messing around
+- [Python][Python]: For general messing around (optionally [PyCrypto][PyCrypto] as well)

 Stage 1: White Rabbit
 ----